simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 However, the **fundamental limitations remain substantial**.
 While you've eliminated the manual GUI problems, you've **traded them for a different set of  challenges**: building and maintaining extensive custom automation, managing state manually, handling API changes, and creating robust error recovery mechanisms.
 The result is often **hundreds or thousands of lines of playbook code** that must be developed, tested, debugged, and maintained by your team - essentially **building your own configuration management system** on top of generic HTTP modules.

 **The core issue**: You're still working **imperatively** (telling the system *how* to do things step-by-step) rather than **declaratively** (describing *what* you want the end result to be).
 This fundamental difference becomes critical as your SaaS configuration complexity grows beyond simple script management to include policies, groups, applications, certificates, and their interdependencies.

+**🔄 The Pattern: Incremental Improvements, Persistent Challenges**

+We've now seen the **evolution of SaaS configuration management approaches**:

+1. **Manual GUI Administration** → Time-consuming, error-prone, not scalable
+2. **Bash Scripts** → Automated but requires extensive custom development
+3. **Ansible Playbooks** → More structured but still complex custom automation

+Each approach **improves upon the previous** by adding automation, structure, and repeatability.
+However, **all three share fundamental limitations**:

+- **🔧 Custom Development Burden**: Building your own configuration management framework
+- **📊 Manual State Management**: No built-in tracking of resource states and relationships
+- **🔍 No Native Drift Detection**: Cannot automatically detect manual changes
+- **🛠️ Imperative Complexity**: Must specify *how* to achieve desired state step-by-step
+- **⚙️ Maintenance Overhead**: Hundreds or thousands of lines of code to maintain

+**The industry recognized these patterns** and developed a new category of tools specifically designed for **declarative infrastructure and configuration management**.
+These tools shift the paradigm from "how to do it" to "what you want" - this is where **Terraform** and the concept of **Configuration as Code** truly shine.

 #### 🎯 The Terraform Advantage for SaaS Configuration